 2. Rear-wheel Drive (RWD)

-3. All-wheel drive (all-wheel Drive - AWD or 4WD)
+3. All-wheel Drive (AWD or 4WD)

-In the lines below, we discuss the comparison between the two types of traction to help you make the right choice.
+In the lines below, we discuss the comparison between the two types of traction, to help you make the right choice.

-- efficiency and fuel economy - front wheel drive is often more fuel efficient because the drive components are lighter and simpler.
+- efficiency and fuel economy - front-wheel drive is often more fuel efficient because the drive components are lighter and simpler.

 disadvantage